mikedzikowski/simple-arm64-example-fcs-image-patch/README.md

 ## 📋 Prerequisites & Assumptions

+This repo is for demonstration only.
+Please reference official CrowdStrike documentation for guidance and supported steps for implenenting the falcon sensor as a sidecar.

 ### Required Resources ✅
 1. **ECR Repositories**
    - Falcon Container Sensor (ARM64) already uploaded to ECR